omreps/esp32dash/README.md

 - We are the champions!

 # Status indicators
-This device use the led on the 2-nd pin to indicate it's status:
+This firmware use the led on the ESP32 2-nd pin to indicate it's status:
 - On startup
   - normal blink for the 2 times: Wi-Fi founded and device connected as a client.
   - fast blink for the 5 times: something wrong, can't connecting to the Wi-Fi.

 # Credits
-- [Hopperpop](https://github.com/Hopperpop) for the idea about how to bring things together making web-server firmware for the ESP32
+- [Hopperpop](https://github.com/Hopperpop) for the idea about how to bring things together making a web-server firmware for the ESP32